MonaSolutions/MonaServer/doc/api.rst

 onStop(path)
 =====================

-Call when the server application is unloaded.
+Called when the server application is unloaded.
 It happens in three different cases:

 - When you edit *main.lua* file of one server application.
 Application is restarted (stopped and started).
 - When you delete a server application.